-A choroidal fissure cyst refers to a benign intracranial cyst occurring at the level of choroidal fissure.
+A choroidal fissure cyst refers to a benign intracranial cyst occurring at the level of the choroidal fissure.
 They frequently represent either an arachnoid cyst, neuroglial cyst or a neuroepithelial cyst 2.
-They are therefore a location based diagnosis rather than a distinct pathological entity.
+They are therefore a location-based diagnosis rather than a distinct pathological entity.

 They are usually asymptomatic and discovered incidentally.
 Very rarely they may cause seizures of mass effect within the temporal lobe 3.

-They are usually small and range around about one-two centimetres in diameter.
+They are usually small and range around about 1-2 centimetres in diameter.
 Occasionally, larger cysts may be seen.
-The cysts are usually quite round on axial and coronal scans, with a characteristic spindle or ovoid shape paralleling the long axis of the temporal lobe and choroid fissure on sagittal images.
+The cysts are usually round on axial and coronal scans, with a characteristic spindle or ovoid shape paralleling the long axis of the temporal lobe and choroid fissure on sagittal images.

 CT scans show a well-delineated homogeneous low density mass with attenuation characteristics similar to CSF.
 Calcification and contrast enhancement are absent.